 Lesson number three

-It is really best to live in a foreign country at least 6 months before committing yourself to buying.
+It is really best to live in a foreign country for at least 6 months before committing yourself to buy.
 We also made our purchase when we moved to Costa Rica.

 Lesson number four